• Skip to primary navigation

 TRADITIONAL SOLUTION

-In the traditional solution, a strain gauge is placed on the rotating shaft/spindle with a high gain amplifier.
-The output signal is transferred to the stationary parts through the use of mechanical slip-rings.
+The traditional solution places a strain gauge on the rotating shaft/spindle with a high gain amplifier.
+The output signal transfers to the stationary parts through the use of mechanical slip-rings.
 This is obviously a reliability and maintenance issue and not the preferred solution.

 INDIRECT MEASUREMENTS